GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 1. Now we have computed the residuals, we can generate various basic plots describing the residual distribution.

-   We can generate plots of the probability density function plots for total, inter- and intra-event residuals to compare the residual distributions to standard normal distributions.
+   We can generate plots of the probability density function plots for total, inter-event and intra-event residuals to compare the residual distributions to standard normal distributions.

    Probability density function plots can be generated as follows: